-- If an LMO is required, you must obtain the employment confirmation before your prospective foreign worker apply for a work permit.
+- If an LMO is required, you must obtain employment confirmation before your prospective foreign worker applies for a work permit.

 - When applying for an LMO, you will have to demonstrate